-The first definition of “Hall of Fame” that comes up in Google is “a group of persons judged outstanding“, and that’s exactly what our Hall of Fame is.
+The first definition of “Hall of Fame” that comes up in Google while we are writing this is “a group of persons judged outstanding“, and that’s exactly what our Hall of Fame is.
 We regret that we cannot include people exclusively on the basis of IQ.
 This is because our aim is to show to the world what autistic people can do in order to defeat prejudices, and our members with a high IQ can indeed do fantastic things and have made a positive contribution to society and humanity at large with their work.

 There are so many lists of famous aspies around, and we wanted to create something different.
 We wanted to include all forms of autism as well as names of people you might not know, but who are extremely talented and who deserve recognition for their extraordinary talent, even if they don’t participate in autism groups or don’t go to meetings or events.
 Just as we respect all forms of autism, we also respect all personalities, from the very outgoing people who go to events and are public speakers to the very introverted people who prefer to be on their own, maybe because that’s just who they are or maybe because they don’t receive much support from their families, friends or communities, so they are more withdrawn.
 Some of us have also been abused as children, which of course didn’t contribute to improve our social skills.
-All autistic people are precious.
+All autistic people are precious to us.
 We are personally not fans of events, in particular events organized by neurotypicals (like Light-It-Up-Blue) because the organizers are often more in the spotlight than deserving autistic people who cannot go to events (or don’t want to).
 The reality of autistic people is also not exactly what is represented at events.
 The world is often tough on us, so we have to stand together and love one another.
 It took us a lot of time to find people who don’t go public or don’t share their work much in big groups, but it was definitely worth the effort.

 As we said above, our Hall is also only for autistic people and you need to have been diagnosed to be included.
 We also need some sort of continuity of achievements and commitment over the years as well as a conspicuous body of work, in particular for artists.
 Those featured in books and who have not been officially diagnosed are 1) featured in books on autism/Asperger Syndrome (like Michael Fitzgerald’s books) and 2) they have mostly lived and died before Asperger Syndrome even existed, so obviously they could not be diagnosed, but we still wanted to draw the attention on them because according to experts if they had lived in our time they would most probably have been diagnosed.
 Prof. Fitzgerald (an Irish psychiatrist) for example analyzed the lives of some historical geniuses in detail in his books and concluded that they did fulfill the major criteria for Asperger Syndrome (and explains why).
 The names of these geniuses are preceded by a hashtag.
 In our blog, on the other hand, we feature both members of our Hall of Fame and other extraordinary autistic people.